auliman-a/GoLangTest/README.md

 - Promotion will be applied in Checkout Process
 - Checkout Process will directly substract necessary quantity in Inventory

-Script to run Unit Test using Testify library: go test .\...\ -coverprofile=output_test
+Script to run Unit Test using Testify library: "go test .\...\ -coverprofile=output_test"